 I love salt.

 I also love making and serving herb-infused salts and herb-infused compound butters in pretty little condiment pots on the table to use with a great steak.

 The process takes a week for best results and the salt will preserve the herbs indefinitely at room temperature.

 Dry Fresh Herbs

-Drying is one method you already know about to preserve fresh herbs.
+Drying is a method you already know about.
 Bunch up your herbs, wrap the ends with twine, and then hang them upside down in a dry spot.
 Drying can take anywhere from 12-48 hours.
-Once the herbs are crispy, they’re ready!
+Once the herbs are crispy, they're ready!
 Store them tied up, or make your own herb and spice blends.

 Fill ice-cube trays with homemade concentrated and unsalted beef, chicken, seafood, or vegetable stock and then add fresh herbs.